GJZwiers/GJZwiers/interchangeable-parts.md

-# Interchanging parts with Object Interfaces
+# Interchanging Parts with Object Interfaces

-> In this guide you will learn what object interfaces are how they can make program code more flexible.
+> In this guide you will learn what object interfaces are and how they can make program code more flexible.
 Basic knowledge of classes and object-oriented programming is assumed.

-Object `interfaces` are contracts.
-When classes `implement` an interface they agree to have a certain _shape_, meaning they need to have the attributes defined in the interface.
-Using interfaces allows developers to switch to a different implementation for some application component without changing any existing code.
+Object **interfaces** are contracts.
+When classes **implement** an interface they agree to have a certain _shape_, meaning they need to have the attributes defined in the interface.
+Think of a coffee machine with pads where it is possible to change brands easily because each coffee pad fits in the holder.
+Using interfaces allows developers to switch to a different implementation for some application component without changing existing code.

 Imagine a program that calculates a person's monthly financial balance from a bank statement and shows its outputs to the user.
 During early development, a simple solution may be enough where the results are logged to the console.
 Later however, we may want to log to a text file or an online dashboard.